“The biggest mistake, sometimes, is to play things very safe in this life and end up being moral failures.”

 Dorothy Day was born in New York in 1897.
-Her childhood was spent mostly in Chicago, and she attended the University of Illinois in Urbana for two years before returning to New York with her family in 1916.
+Her childhood was spent mostly in Chicago, and she attended the University of Illinois at Urbana-Champaign for two years before returning to New York with her family in 1916.
 Her reading of such authors as Leo Tolstoy and Upton Sinclair deepened her concern for the sufferings of the poor.
 Day’s conversion to Catholicism followed the birth of her daughter.
-She was now committed to a revolution of the heart, a revolution in which human individuals experience transforming change and the spiritual renewal that is the call of the Gospel to care for the hungry and despised.
+She became committed to a revolution of the heart, a revolution in which human individuals experience transforming change and the spiritual renewal that is the call of the Gospel to care for the hungry and despised.

 In Peter Maurin, Dorothy Day met a like-minded believer and reformer.
 In 1933 the two began the Catholic Worker movement, which not only published an influential newspaper but founded a number of hospitality houses to serve the homeless.